The Public Health Implications of Social Vulnerability in the U.S. Virgin Islands

 To develop the index for the USVI, we used the 2010 Census results (U.S. Census Bureau, 2014) that were published at the estate scale (University of the Virgin Islands, 202244), since results for the 2020 Census were not yet available.
 The 2010 Census of the USVI contained 335 estates.
 However, 85 estates had no population and were ignored, leaving 270 estates for the analysis.

 We followed the method used by CDC (201545, 2022) with a few exceptions.
 The first adjustment was made to account for the difference in population between estates, where we first calculated the percentage of the population that fell into a particular variable category for each census variable listed in Table 1, and for each estate, (e.g., the number of persons aged 65 or older divided by the estate’s population).
 Next, we ordered the percentages for the variable from lowest to highest and scored the estates in ascending order.
 The estate in this ordered list with the lowest percentage greater than zero was given a score of 1.
 Each subsequent estate in the list was scored as “1 + [the previous estate’s score]”.
 Estates with a zero percent value for a variable (i.e., nobody in that estate fell in that particular category) were scored with “0” to indicate that they had the lowest vulnerability for that variable.
-Once scored, the estates were divided into equal quartile groupings.
+After determining individual estates' overall score, we divided them all into four equal groupings based on that score.

 In addition to this adjusted approach to ranking the variables, we also flagged those estates that had scores in the in the 90th percentile to account for estates where certain variables with low vulnerability might mask other variables with particularly high vulnerability in the overall score.
 This process was completed for all fifteen census variables, except for income, where a lower value represents higher vulnerability and does not require creating a percentage.
 After ranking all variables, we summed the relevant variable scores of each estate to create a theme score.
 We also ordered theme scores from lowest to highest, divided them into quartiles, and identified those estates in the 90th percentile.